 Snow globes delight the child in all of us!
-You can proudly display and enjoy a variety of snow globes throughout the year, but they make an especially nice addition to your holiday decor.
-Learn how to make your own unique DIY mason jar snow globe to add to your holiday decorations.
+You can proudly display and enjoy a variety of snow globes throughout the year, but they make an especially festive addition to your holiday decor.
+Learn how to make a unique DIY mason jar snow globe to add to your holiday decorations!

-Although I love snow globes, my love for them pales in comparison to how much my kids love them!
-We used to buy snow globes, but one day I decided to try making them.
-I’m so glad I did because they’re really easy to make.
+Although I love snow globes, my love for them pales compared to how much my kids love them!
+We used to buy snow globes, but one day, I decided to try making them.
+I’m so glad I did because they’re easy to make.

 - Ball Mason Jars Wide Mouth Pints